ian-p-johnson/order-book/README.md

 ```
 ## Notes
-You can use the targets:
-Mainly gradle, especially for checkstyle, JMH, but basic build/test in Maven
+You can use the following build targets - mainly gradle, especially for checkstyle, JMH, but basic build/test in Maven
 * ./gradlew jmh - to run performance verification tests
 * ./gradlew test - to run unit tests
 * mvn verify
 * Run a test using
-  * java -cp target/orderbook-1.0-SNAPSHOT.jar  orderbook.examples.Example1 -levels 9 -file example1.txt
+  * **java -cp target/orderbook-1.0-SNAPSHOT.jar  orderbook.examples.Example1 -levels 9 -file example1.txt**
   * In testing/ there are  number of SOL-USD test files 1k, 10k, 100k & 1M entries and tests with BookArt, BookFastUtil & BooKDirect.
   Examining the available liquidity (for 1-99 levels) for each book implementation produces the same result, which at least is an indication of consistency

 ## Closing observations
-* The bottleneck in the pipeline is currently the parsing of fixed to integral from the variable field input.
+* The bottleneck in the pipeline is currently the parsing of fixed to integral type from the variable field input.
-Whilst not directly in the scope of the Order Book itself this would seem the next place to examine improvements, and i have provided
+Whilst not directly in the scope of the Order Book implementation itself this would seem a good place to look for improvements, and i have provided
-one such version that has twice the throughput as a more general version.
-The bottlneck in decoding may be less critical in  some
+one such version (Dedicated) that has twice the throughput of the more general version.
+The bottleneck in decoding may be less critical in  some
 applications where the order book performance may be the priority, as parsing/decoding of incoming streams are often performed
 in parallel, whilst matching often takes place in a shared book where the performance requirement may be more critical
 * Per thread on a Ryzen 3900X, **without generating any garbage**: